barbaracalderon/oop-coffee-machine-project/README.md

 # Object-Oriented Programming | The Coffee Machine Project (revisited)
-The Object-Oriented-Programming (OOP) version of the "Coffee Machine Project" from Dr. Angela Yu's Python Bootcamp (London App Brewery).

-You can find the other version in this author's other repository.
+This is an Object-Oriented-Programming (OOP) version of the "Coffee Machine Project" from _Dr.
+Angela Yu's Python Bootcamp_, from the London App Brewery. **You can find the other version (non-OOP) in this author's other repository.**

+#### Project Requirements
+Here's what this project requires:
+- [x] Prompt user by asking "what would you like? (espresso/latte/cappuccino): "
+- [x] Turn off the Coffee Machine by entering "off" to the prompt.
+- [x] Print report.
+- [x] Check if resources are sufficient.
+- [x] Process coins.
+- [x] Check if transaction is successful.
+- [x] Make coffee.